 8. Improves Digestion

 Bad eating habits create a number of digestive problems such as bloating, constipation, heartburn, indigestion, and colic.
 The carminative effects of fennel seeds help relieve these symptoms.
 They soothe the colon and prevent stomach gas.
-7 Chewing on 1
+7 Chewing on 1 Tbsp of fennel seeds after a meal aids in digestion and prevents bloating.

 9. Prevents Water Retention